KathyW666/Messy/README.md

 Course coding and other exploring

 ## Machine Learning
-Coursera ML Courses by Andrew Ng, Starford./
+Exercice codes of Coursera ML Courses by Andrew Ng, Starford.
-Exercice codes/
 To be continue...